 - Give a new name to the policy you are creating and a brief description about it.

-- Now for each priority level, choose the ticket response time, resolution time, whether the SLA is in business or calendar hours and to whom the ticket should be escalated once the SLA is violated.
+- Now for each priority level, choose the ticket response time, resolution time, whether the SLA is in business or calendar hours.